Frequently asked questions

 One should wear his/her Sunday best.
 No tank tops, shorts or mini-skirts.
 The tradition of ladies wearing chapel veils is encouraged.
 During weekdays, your work attire is fine.

 The Saint Edmund Campion Missal & Hymnal for the Traditional Latin Mass is available in the pews.
 This contains the ordinary text for the Mass in both English and Latin side-by-side, as well as the propers for Sundays and major feast days.
-Also, the parish bulletin Notitiae contains the propers for Sunday Masses.
-These are located on the table in the vestibule upon entering the church.
+Also, the parish Notitiae bulletin contains the propers for Sunday Masses.
+Printed copies are located on the table in the vestibule upon entering the church.

 There is space near the front and back pews for parking your wheelchair.